Cosmetic Surgery Standards FAQ

 You do not have to capture both pre-operative and post-operative Q-PROM data from patients, although this will allow for most effective measurement of impact.
 The most important Q-PROM is the post-operative questionnaire, which can be analysed alone to develop a database of scores that can then be linked to different patient demographics and types of surgery.

 Q-PROMs tools should be completed by the patient and ideally collected pre and post-operatively.

-Post-operative questionnaires should either be emailed or posted to patients approximately three months post-surgery.
+Post-operative questionnaires should either be emailed or posted to patients approximately six months post-surgery.
 The post-operative version includes all the pre-operative items in addition to items that address unique post-operative issues (e.g. scars).

 For translation of the Q-PROM questionnaires scales contact Mapi Research Trust at PROinformation@mapi-trust.org This organisation will provide you with a current list of available languages of each module, and if a language is not available, they will provide the guidelines for linguistic validation and translation.

 No, you cannot delete or modify any items in Q-PROM questionnaires.
 There are three main reasons why deleting or modification is not allowed:

 - This would nullify the psychometric properties of Q-PROM questionnaire scales.